-Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Reported
+Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 But even without an independent analysis, the attorney cast doubt on the yearbook message, pointing out that Moore had been the judge assigned to Nelson's past divorce case.
 He suggested the "D.A." after Moore's name in the yearbook inscription — apparently an abbreviation for "district attorney," when Moore had, in fact, been an assistant district attorney at the time of the assault alleged by Nelson — was how Moore's assistant put her initials on an order in the divorce case roughly two decades later when Moore had become a judge.

+Allred later told CNN that her client hoped to testify under oath before the Senate about her allegations against Moore.

-The press conference was the latest attempt by Moore's campaign to stay viable given the mounting accusations against him and increasing loss of support from key figures in the GOP.
-The press conference focused only on the allegation by Nelson and did not address the other allegations against Moore by other women, including a woman who claims he initiated sexual contact with her when she was 14.
+The news conference was the latest attempt by Moore's campaign to stay viable given the mounting accusations against him and increasing loss of support from key figures in the GOP.
+It focused only on the allegation by Nelson and did not address the other allegations against Moore by other women, including Leigh Corfman who claims he initiated sexual contact with her when she was 14.

-But minutes after the press conference ended, AL.com published new allegations against Moore from Tina Johnson, who claimed that in 1991 the Moore, who was married and an attorney on a child custody transfer case involving Johnson, had come onto her and grabbed her buttocks.
+But minutes after the news conference ended, AL.com published new allegations against Moore from Tina Johnson, who said that in 1991, Moore, who was married and an attorney on a child custody transfer case involving Johnson, had come on to her and grabbed her buttocks.
 She was 28 at the time.

 "He didn't pinch it; he grabbed it," Johnson said.